 Early Notables of the Haddloe family (pre 1700)

-More information is included under the topic Early Haddloe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Haddloe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Haddloe family